holaplex/hub-docs/docs/hub/Guides/open-drop.md

 Use the `queueMintToDrop` mutation to "load up" your drop with tokens to be minted.

 A queued mint does not yet live on chain as an NFT.
-However, tts asset and metadata are uploaded to decentralized storage in preparation for the later mint.
+However, its asset and metadata are uploaded to decentralized storage in preparation for the later mint.

 ### Example